-Public Key Infrastructure X.509 (PKIX): Standards and specifications issued by the IETF that apply the [X.509] certificate standards specified by the ITU to Internet applications as specified in [RFC5280] and related documents.
+Public Key Infrastructure X.509 (PKIX): Standards and specifications issued by the IETF that apply the X.509 certificate standards specified by the ITU to Internet applications as specified in [RFC5280] and related documents.

-Resource Record (RR): A particular entry in the DNS including the owner name, class, type, time to live, and data, as defined in [RFC1035] and [RFC2181].
+Resource Record (RR): A particular entry in the DNS including the owner name, class, type, time to live, and data, as defined in [RFC1034] and [RFC2181].

-Resource Record Set(RRSet): A set of Resource Records or a particularowner name, classand type.
-The time to live on all RRs with an RRSet is always the same but the data may be different among RRs in the RRSet.
+Resource Record Set (RRSet): A set of Resource Records of a particular owner name, class, and type.
+The time to live on all RRs with an RRSet is always the same, but the data may be different among RRs in the RRSet.

-Relying Party: A party that makes use of an application whose operation depends on use of a Certificate for making a security decision.
+Relying Party: A party that makes use of an application whose operation depends on use of a certificate for making a security decision.
 See [RFC5280].

-Relying Application: An application whose operation depends on use of a Certificate for making a security decision.
+Relying Application: An application whose operation depends on use of a certificate for making a security decision.

-3. The CAA RR type
+3. The CAA RR Type